-Transition risk: Transition risk refers to price risk that would arise from the transition to a low-carbon economy; for example, policy changes, litigation, technology advances, and shifts in supply and demand.
-The magnitude of this risk is determined, in part, by whether the economic transition towards carbon neutrality is orderly or disorderly.
-The Trustee believes these risks and opportunities are more likely to begin in the short-to-medium term.

-Physical risk: Physical risk refers to the price risk that would arise due to changes in climatic conditions and the incidence of extreme weather events, whether directly or indirectly affecting the Fund.
-The Trustee believes that material impacts of physical risks on the Fund would be more likely to occur in the medium to long-term.
+- Transition risk: Transition risk refers to price risk that would arise from the transition to a low-carbon economy; for example, policy changes, litigation, technology advances, and shifts in supply and demand.
+The magnitude of this risk is determined, in part, by whether the economic transition towards a low-carbon economy is orderly or disorderly.
+For example, portfolios with large exposure to carbon-intensive businesses may be exposed to higher levels of transition risk.
+Conversely, the transition may create opportunities for businesses that seek to benefit from the transition. - Physical risk: Physical risk refers to the price risk that would arise due to changes in climatic conditions and the incidence of extreme weather events, whether directly or indirectly affecting the Fund.
+The Trustee believes that material impacts of physical risks on the Fund would be more likely to occur in the medium-to-long term, albeit noting that the current global warming trajectory could bring these forward.

-The Trustee expects that as the extent of each of these risks becomes known, the strategic asset allocation, as well as the specific mandates it is made up of, will be altered to mitigate these risks as well as to capture emerging opportunities.
+The Trustee expects that as the extent of each of these risks becomes known, the Fund's strategic asset allocation, as well as the specific mandates it is made up of, will be altered to mitigate these risks as well as to capture emerging opportunities.

-The Trustee has explored, and will continue to explore, investment opportunities that are both appropriate for the Fund from an investment perspective and aligned with the goals of the Paris Agreement.
+The Trustee has explored, and will continue to explore, investment opportunities that are both appropriate for the Fund from an investment perspective and seek to manage climate-related risks and opportunities.
 These include, for example, equity strategies that invest in companies that seek to contribute to and benefit from the transition to a low-carbon economy.
 The Trustee believes that investing in such opportunities can be neutral or even positive from a traditional risk/return perspective and is therefore aligned with its fiduciary responsibility.

-As at 31st December 2023, the Fund's investment portfolio consisted of the below portfolio, shown at both the asset class and fund level:
+As at 31 December 2024, the Fund's investment portfolio consisted of the below portfolio:

-The LDI allocation consists of cash, government bonds, and derivative instruments, as well as the Trustee's buy-in policy.
+The Liability-driven Investment ("LDI") allocation consists of cash, government bonds, and derivative instruments, as well as the Trustee's buy-in policy.